draczew23/Modern_Particle_Physics_Experiments/Docker/README.md

         . runDocker.sh
         ```

-3. After starting the container one gets acces to a terminal window:
+3. After starting the container one gets access to a terminal window:

     ![terminal_1.png](terminal_1.png)

-4. Start the jupyter server with the `start-jupyter.sh` command:
+4. Start the `jupyter-lab` with the `start-jupyter.sh` command:

     ```sh
     cd